martial/ofxFeatureDetector/README.md

 ofxFeatureDetector
 ================

-OpenFrameworks addon for using OPENCV ( 2.4 ) + SurfTracking feature.
+OpenFrameworks addon for using OPENCV ( 3.4 ) + SurfTracking feature.

-   Warning – this will overwrite your ofxOpenCV with last OF version.
+You need to compile openCV 3.4 with custom modules.